slowernews/hamster-system/README.md

 - to reduce unnecessary nesting and memorization, name some folders combining nesting levels:

-        e.g: When having one or two folders inside a folder, you can join them and reduce nesting
+        e.g: When having just one or two folders inside a folder, join them and reduce nesting
-        Use: #large investor@house in portugal
+        Use: #small investor@house in portugal
-        Instead of: #large investor / @house in portugal
+        Instead of: #small investor / @house in portugal

         When the folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections